 - When a bounty is applied to your ship it is “hot”.
 All equipped modules also become hot.

 - While docked in a jurisdiction where your hot ship is wanted your Starport Services access is restricted.
-As part of this, outfitting is no longer accessible in a hot ship.

 - Hot ships can be cleaned at Interstellar Factors if your Notoriety is at zero.